unbanksytv/wt-notification-api/README.md

 The solution lies in a publish / subscribe mechanism that works as follows:

-1. There is an API specification for update publication / subscription together with a reference implementation.
+1. There is an API specification for update notification publication / subscription together with a reference implementation.
 2. Hotel data structure within WT contains an optional reference to an instance of this service.
 It is assumed that update